MIT-LCP/physionet-build/deploy/README.md

 ## Deploying to the Bare Repository

-Before deploying for the first time, make sure to set the `DJANGO_SETTINGS_MODULE` variable in the `post-receive` file in the bare repository.
+Before deploying for the first time, make sure to set the variables in the `post-receive` file in the bare repository.

 Add the remote bare repositories from your local development machines: